pramodith/pramodith.github.io/_tabs/resume.md

 - Benchmarked Different Embedding models on internal medical datasets of Healiom.
 - Implemented and Benchmarked different ML models and introduced AutoML for stenosis prediction for Neurosonic.
 - Compared the search results for different queries using Google Search vs GPT Search, developed a RAG pipeline to simulate and compare search results for Generative Engine Optimization.
-- Developed a Multi-Agent System to convert Gherkin Stype BDD specifications into Cypress UI tests at Getty Images.
+- Developed a Multi-Agent System to convert Gherkin Style BDD specifications into Cypress UI tests at Getty Images.

 **Senior AI Engineer — NLP / LLMs / Multimodal**
 LinkedIn, Dublin, Ireland — Aug 2022 to Nov 2024